noir-lang/book/src/language_concepts/functions.md

 ## Call Expressions

-Calling a function in noir is executed by using the function name and passing the necessary arguments the function header.
+Calling a function in Noir is executed by using the function name and passing in the necessary arguments.

 Below we show how to call the `foo` function from the main function using a call expression: